Menu

 Demographics: Wisconsin has had steady growth in population and currently has over 5.9 million people, making it the 20th most populous state.
 The state’s population is predominantly white, although the percentage has declined from 92% in 1990 to about 80% in 2024.
 Of the remaining population, the 2020 Census indicated that 8.1 % is Hispanic or Latino, 6.6% is Black or African American, and 3.3 % Asian, with the remainder categorized as “other” or “two or more races.”
 In the remaining group, 1.2 % are Native Americans.

 About 70% of Wisconsin’s citizens reside in the major urban areas such as Milwaukee (over 600,000) and Madison (about 150,000).
-The remaining 30% of the people reside primarily in rural, agrarian areas (from UW Applied Population Laboratory).
+The remaining 30% of the people reside primarily in rural, agrarian areas (see article from UW Applied Population Laboratory discussing the nuances of the urban/rural dichotomy in Wisconsin).
 Milwaukee has a substantial Black population, and Madison, a university town, has a large student population.

 Marquette University Law School has periodically issued results of polls it has taken of Wisconsin voters on their preferences in the upcoming presidential election.
 The report that Marquette released on August 7 shows the presidential race in a dead heat, with Wisconsin voters preferring Trump over Harris by 1% (50% to 49%) and the percentages reversed among likely voters.
 The Washington Post reported also on August 7 that based on its average of Wisconsin polls that Harris has a less than 1% lead.
 Most other polls as of that date show Harris with a very small lead around 1%.